morero/testing/messaging/charts/nats/README.md

 nats:
   resources:
     requests:
-      cpu: 2
+      cpu: 4
-      memory: 4Gi
+      memory: 8Gi
     limits:
-      cpu: 4
+      cpu: 6
-      memory: 6Gi
+      memory: 10Gi
 ```

 No resources are set by default.
+It is recommended for NATS JetStream deployments to allocate at least 8Gi of memory and 4 cpus.

 #### Annotations